AlainParadis/HEAL610/lit-review-new.md

 <h2 class="center-text">Leading and Managing Change at Algonquin College</h2>

 In keeping with the mandate of Ontario’s publicly supported colleges to provide a labour force that's workplace ready {% cite canlii_ontario_2017 %}, the Graphic Design program at Algonquin College has maintained strong relationships with local, sector-specific employers.
-A key component of the program’s ties to industry is the provision of Work-Integrated Learning (WIL), though its quality and consistency is deteriorating with time. **This paper presents a literature review focused on leading and managing an organizational change process to embed Work-Integrated Learning as a learning model in the Graphic Design program at Algonquin College.
-That change process will be grounded in collaborative leadership, sustained stakeholder engagement, and strategic resource allocation.**
+A key component of the program’s ties to industry is the provision of Work-Integrated Learning (WIL), though its quality and consistency is deteriorating with time. <span class="blue">This paper presents a literature review focused on leading and managing an organizational change process to embed Work-Integrated Learning as a learning model in the Graphic Design program at Algonquin College.
+Grounded in Kotter’s change management theory and Deming’s continuous improvement framework, this review contends that WIL’s long-term viability depends on sustained stakeholder engagement, collaborative leadership, and strategic resource allocation.</span>

 The review examines scholarly works published internationally addressing the challenges of implementing sustained, high-quality WIL in higher education, with a focus on leading and managing change.
 The scope includes peer-reviewed studies published from 1992 to 2024 analyzing stakeholder engagement barriers, and leadership strategies.
 This review aims to identify evidence-based practices for embedding WIL as a core pedagogical model while addressing faculty workload constraints and inconsistent industry participation.

 The analysis has the following structure: the background and context of the problem of practice, current deficiencies in WIL delivery leadership approaches, and mechanisms for sustaining engagement (...).

-By evaluating sources through the lens of Kotter’s change management theory, and Deming’s continuous improvement framework, this review contends that WIL’s long-term viability depends on sustained stakeholder engagement, collaborative leadership, and strategic resource allocation.

 <span class="blue">[claim statement]</span> Embedding Work-Integrated Learning in Algonquin College's Graphic Design program is essential for enhancing student employability, building a strong industry talent pipeline, and maintaining faculty currency.
 Achieving this requires a collaborative leadership approach, sustained stakeholder engagement, and strategic resource allocation to align WIL initiatives with institutional objectives, address existing inconsistencies, and ensure the program’s long-term success.